richardvenneman/appsignal-docs/source/standalone-agent/installation.html.md

 The standalone agent configuration can be found at `/etc/appsignal-agent.conf`.

-The required Push API key can be found in the ["Push & Deploy" section](https://appsignal.com/redirect-to/app?to=info) for any app in your organization and in the ["Add app" wizard](https://appsignal.com/redirect-to/app?to=sites/new) for your organization.
+The required Push API key can be found in the ["Push & Deploy" section](https://appsignal.com/redirect-to/app?to=info) for any app in your organization, and in the ["Add app" wizard](https://appsignal.com/redirect-to/app?to=sites/new) for your organization.

 When configuring the standalone agent, pick an app name and environment that works for you.
-It can either be a separate app or configure it for an existing app so that it reports as a new host to that app.
+It can either be a separate app, or you can configure it for an existing app so that it reports as a new host to that app.

 ```conf
 # /etc/appsignal-agent.conf